mvcss/mvcss.github.com/source/core/content.md

 ## Utilities

-We set default content utilities.
+We set default **Core - Content** utilities.
 Let's look at an example to show how this works.
 Here are a couple of the default utilities available to you:

 ```